kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 ### Kubelet

-Kubelet will interpret the specific [pod annotations](#pod-annotations) and translate them into corresponding `ClassResources` data in the CRI ContainerConfig message at container creation time (CreateContainerRequest).
+Kubelet will interpret the specific [pod annotations](#pod-annotations) and translate them into corresponding `QoSResources` data in the CRI ContainerConfig message at container creation time (CreateContainerRequest).
 Pod-level QoS-class resources are not supported at this point (via pod annotations).